JonathasGit/IFRS-Curso.HTML/README.md

 Pelo <a href="https://moodle.ifrs.edu.br/">Instituto Federal Rio Grande do Sul</a>

-Situação do curso : Em andamento
+Situação do curso : Concluido

-Certificado : Em andamento
+Certificado : Link a gerar.